A4OpS/mlops-tinystories/dockerfiles/readme.md

 ## Running interactively
 For debugging make an interactive container by commenting out the last line in the docker build (remove the entry point).

-You can now open the container whith the inteactive flag -it.
+You can now open the container whith the inteactive flag `-it`.

 ```
 docker run --rm --gpus all -it  andreasraaskovdtu/mlops-tinystories:trainer